Site loading image

 IT/OT FAQs

-Along with these common terms, you may want to familiarize yourself with the top two frequently asked questions about IT/OT as you navigate the convergence process.
+You may want to familiarize yourself with the most frequently asked questions about IT/OT as you navigate the convergence process.

 IT and OT integration is the convergence of IT and OT – two traditionally separate systems – to merge business insights, controls and processes in a single uniform environment.
 This convergence allows utilities to reduce errors, improve efficiency, enhance workflows, gain competitive advantages and cut costs.